Uberi/setup-machine/README.md

     * [mCover Hard Shell Case for Dell XPS 9370/9380](https://www.amazon.ca/iPearl-mCover-models-fitting-Ultrabook/dp/B079TZWQKK/)
 * Back up LUKS headers for encrypted volumes: `sudo cryptsetup luksHeaderBackup /dev/nvme0n1p3 --header-backup-file 'XPS 13 LUKS Header Backup.img'` (then back up the generated img file to other, accessible places).
 * Copy in personal files from backups to `~/Files`.
+* Disable Bluetooth at a hardware level if there's a killswitch on the machine, at a BIOS level if the option exists, or at the OS level by running `systemctl disable bluetooth.service`.
 * Double check:
     * That swap and root filesystem are encrypted: `sudo dmsetup status`.
     * That LUKS headers are backed up for encrypted volumes.
+    * That Bluetooth is unavailable on the system.

 Automatic steps: